awsdocs/iam-user-guide/doc_source/id_roles_create_for-idp_oidc.md

    }
    ```

    The following example shows a policy for a role that the mobile app could assume if the user has signed in from Google\.
 In this example, *666777888999000* represents the app ID assigned by Google\.
-To learn how to create an IAM policy using this example JSON policy document, see [[ERROR] BAD/MISSING LINK TEXT](access_policies_create.md#access_policies_create-json-editor)\.
+To learn how to create an IAM policy using this example JSON policy document, see [Create a Policy on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.

    ```
    {